 - What can’t you see?
 Is it too dark?
 Is it too crowded?

-This list of problems will come in handy when it’s time to design your ideal closet so we can make sure every closet organizer is used with the intention to fix a specific problem, instead of ending up with a bunch of random furniture that only halfway fix half of your problems.
+This list of problems will be helpful when it’s time to design your ideal setup, ensuring each closet organizer is chosen to solve a specific issue.
+That way, you won’t end up with a bunch of random furniture that only partially solves the problem.

 Step 2.
 Do a Deep Cleanout, Downsize & Declutter

-If you followed our guide for how to declutter and completely clean out your closet, then you’re good to move on to step 3.
-If you haven’t, do not skip decluttering your closet!
+If you already followed our guide on how to declutter and clean out your closet, you’re ready for step 3.
+If not, make sure you don’t skip the important step of decluttering your closet first!

 Bonus: Space between hangers makes it easier to find clothes while maintaining them wrinkle-free.